ovh/docs/pages/manage_and_operate/kms/kms-kmip/guide.en-ca.md

 ---
-title: "Connect a compatible product using KMIP protocol"
+title: "How to connect a compatible product using KMIP protocol"
 excerpt: "How to communicate with the OVHcloud KMS using KMIP protocol"
 updated: 2024-10-23
 ---